jimhigson/oboe.js/README.md

 doesn't care which other libraries you need it to speak to.

 Oboe makes it really easy to start using json from a response before the ajax request completes.
 Or even if it never completes.
-It is well tested in the browser and has alpha-level support for Node.js [npm package](https://npmjs.org/package/oboe).
+It is well tested in the browser and has beta-level support for Node.js ([npm package](https://npmjs.org/package/oboe)).

 - [Use cases](#use-cases)
 - [Examples](#examples)